niquis/action/README.md

 cloud API.
 Send an email to tomc@caurea.org if you're interested in the project and you will receive the token.

+## Scope

+Niquis isn't currently focused on the absolute value of the metrics, but rather on the relative change compared to a baseline.

 ## Future

 Because all the data is stored in a cloud database, Niquis will eventually offer a web